SFDC-Assets/cvs-data-cloud-hackathon/README.md

 # CVS Hackathon team - Welcome to your journey to hack and learn salesforce data cloud and AI
 ## Steps to develop Apex controller and LWC
-- Data cloud being near core you will always need to JWT token for Authorizarion as part of the Beared payload for all GET and POST
+- Data cloud being near core you will always need a JWT token for Authorizarion as part of the Bearer payload for all GET and POST
- - Apex class dependency
+ - Apex class dependency, they are already coded and ready to be used for generating the JWT token.
     1. JWT
     2. JWTBearerFlow
     3. C360AuthController